Main photo by Sasun Bughdaryan on Unsplash

-he best diet for rectal prolapse is a difficult question to answer because there are many different factors that come into play.
+The best diet for rectal prolapse is a difficult question to answer because there are many different factors that come into play.

 Factors such as the severity of your rectal prolapse, your age, lifestyle habits, and activity levels all contribute to how best you should eat in order to best treat your condition.

-The best way to find out the best diet for you would be to speak with a doctor or nutritionist about it.
 This article will discuss some of the most popular diets for people who suffer from rectal prolapse.

 Rectal prolapse is a condition in which the rectum, sometimes along with part of the lower intestine, protrudes into or out of the anus.
 It can happen when tissue that holds back these organs becomes too weak because of injury or disease.